-I recently chatted with Coach Brett Ramirez of San Jose Chess School about these and other benefits of enrolling a child in a chess program.
+I chatted with Coach Brett Ramirez of The Chess Club about these and other benefits of enrolling a child in a chess program.
 He offers the following insight, gained from his more than 20 years’ experience coaching chess for elementary through high school kids.

 #1 Chess Encourages Focus

 Learning and playing chess teaches children the benefits of careful observation and concentration If the student doesn’t watch what’s happening, they can’t respond to it, no matter how smart they are.

 #2 Chess Teaches Visualization

 We prompt children to imagine a sequence of actions before it happens.
 This strengthens their ability to visualize by training them to shift the pieces in their mind several moves ahead to predict outcomes.

 Children are taught to think, then act.
 We teach them to ask, “If I do this, what might happen as a result and how can I respond?”
 Over time, chess helps kids develop patience and learn to think ahead.